 The biosensor display can be tailored to meet the needs of the application

 and can range from a simple output such

-as switching on or off a light-emitting diode to a quantitative result displayed in graphical format.
+as switching on or off a light-emitting diode to a quantitative result displayed

 For nearly 30 years, it has been known that a bacterium, Vibrio fischeri, found

 in marine environments emits visible light or ‘bioluminesces’.
 When V. fischeri